ed-kung/CSUN-Econ-160/README.md

   - Due Mondays at midnight.
 You have unlimited attempts before the due date.
   - Submissions after the due date will be accepted but will receive a maximum of 60% credit.
 Late submissions are due by the last day of class.

-- **In-class Quizzes and Attendance (30%)**
+- **In-class Quizzes (10%)**
-  - There will be a short (5-10 minutes) in-class quiz every Tuesday and sometimes on Thursdays.
+  - I will occassionally give a short (5-10 minutes) in-class quiz.
   - The quizzes are administered on Canvas so bring a device capable of internet access.
-  - Attendance will be checked on quiz dates.
-Life sometimes gets in the way, so you can miss up to 2 in-class quizzes for any reason.
+  - Life sometimes gets in the way, so you can miss up to 2 in-class quizzes for any reason.
   - Further absences require a [valid reason](#late-and-missing-assignment-policy).

+- **Professionalism (5%) **
+  - You are expected to show up to class on time, leave class on time, pay attention in class, and participate when called upon.
+In general, I am quite lenient and flexible, understanding that people are busy and have many things going on in life.
+However, repeated instances of the following unprofessional behaviors will cause you to lose points:
+      - Repeatedly showing up late
+      - Repeatedly leaving class early
+      - Repeatedly spending time on a device instead of paying attention in class
+      - Repeated non-attendance
+  - If you have life circumstances that would prevent you from fully participating in class, you should let me know in advance.

+- **Midterm Exam 1 (10%) **
+  - An in-person, on-paper, multiple choice exam during one of the weekly sessions.
+  - 90% will be considered full credit.
+Points above 90% will be counted as extra credit.

-- **Midterm Exam (10%)**
+- **Midterm Exam 2 (15%)**
   - An in-person, on-paper, multiple choice exam during one of the weekly sessions.
   - 90% will be considered full credit.
 Points above 90% will be counted as extra credit.